 Bachelor of Science (Biochemistry, Organic Chemistry), University of Queensland, Brisbane

-Bronwyn is a science communicator, educator, researcher and writer working in the Clinical Translation and Education team of the Kinghorn Centre for Clinical Genomics at the Garvan Insititute of Medical Research.
+Bronwyn is a science communicator, educator, researcher and writer working in Clinical Engagement and Translation at the Garvan Institute of Medical Research.
 She focuses on developing strategic approaches to engage and educate public and professional audiences in genomic medicine.
-She is an investigator on national and international projects focused on genomics workforce and education, genetic literacy, teaching with molecular animations, and community engagement with genomics.
+She is an investigator on national projects focused on genomics workforce and education, genetic literacy, teaching with molecular animations, and community engagement with genomics.
 She has a part time role in Workforce Education with Australian Genomics.

 In past roles in Australia, the US and UK, Bronwyn has focused on engaging different audiences with genetics, genomics and molecular biology.
 She has curated museum exhibitions in Australia, the US and the UK, and developed education programs for school students, teachers, professionals and public audiences.
 Bronwyn produced award-winning online resources for Cold Spring Harbor Laboratory’s Dolan DNA Learning Center on molecular biology, genetics and cancer.
 She also established and managed the public engagement team for the largest genome centre in Europe, the Wellcome Trust Sanger Institute.